dutchLuck/ihad/README.md

 if it is shorter than the normal line length.

-The character to use may be specified in similar ways to the standard UNIX/Linux translate utility "tr" if the character if desired.
+The character to use may be specified in similar ways to the standard UNIX/Linux translate utility "tr" can have characters specified, if desired.
 For example a tab delimited dump could be done as follows; -
 ```
 $ ./ihad -S '\t' demo.bin
 00000000	000102030405060708090a0b0c0d0e0f	................